JoshR220/HC59_Final_Project/README.md

 ![layers](https://github.com/JoshR220/HC59_Final_Project/blob/main/images/layers_qiskit.png)

 The greatest difference between the classical and quantum machine learning components is the computation of gradients for backpropogation.
 Quantum circuits use the parameter shift rule in order to calculate gradients.
-The parameter shift rule is defined as &Delta
+The parameter shift rule is defined as \Delta